Frank Giraldo

 Recent Interests

 My group focuses on the development of a general modeling framework for systems of nonlinear hyperbolic partial differential equations (e.g., Navier-Stokes).
-With this framework in place, we seek to tackle interesting applications in earth and space weather problems.
+With this framework in place, we seek to tackle interesting applications in computational geosciences including both atmospheric (particularly space-weather applications) and ocean models (we are developing a continuous/discontinuous Galerkin ocean model).
 My group has also been focusing on Large-Eddy Simulations (LES) to better understand the fine-scale structures of meteorological processes, such as hurricanes.
 This work includes exploiting static/dynamic mesh refinement, multi-scale modeling, scientific machine learning, and high-performance computing on GPUs.
 For more information on this work visit the NUMA and xNUMA pages.
 NUMA is the general Navier-Stokes solver whereas xNUMA is the multi-scale modeling framework component.